 Treads shall be at least eight inches wide, measured horizontally from nosing to nosing.

 [Amended 6-19-2001 by Ord.
 No. 2142; 5-28-2019 by Ord.
 No. 2619]

 The following chapters of the Wisconsin Administrative Code establishing a One- and Two-Family Dwelling Code, and all amendments thereto, are adopted and incorporated in this chapter by reference:

-The Chief Building Inspector and his representatives, as certified by the Department of Commerce, are empowered to administer and enforce all of the provisions of this subchapter.
+The Lead Building Inspector and his representatives, as certified by the Department of Safety and Professional Services, are empowered to administer and enforce all of the provisions of this subchapter.

 The city must expand its highways, facilities for collecting and treating sewerage, facilities for collecting and treating storm and surface waters, facilities for pumping, storing and distributing water, parks, playgrounds, and other recreational facilities in order to maintain current levels of service if new development is to be accommodated without decreasing current levels of service.
 This must be done in order to promote and protect the public health, safety and welfare.